Persephone

-In ancient Greek mythology and religion, Persephone (/pərˈsɛfəniː/ pər-SEF-ə-nee; Περσεφόνη, classical pronunciation: /el/), also called Kore (/ˈkɔəriː/ KOR-ee; Κόρη) or Cora, is the daughter of Zeus and Demeter.
-She became the queen of the underworld after her abduction by her uncle Hades, the king of the underworld, who would later take her into marriage.
-The myth of her abduction, her sojourn in the underworld, and her cyclical return to the surface represents her functions as the embodiment of spring and the personification of vegetation, especially grain crops, which disappear into the earth when sown, sprout from the earth in spring, and are harvested when fully grown.
+In ancient Greek mythology and religion, Persephone (/pərˈsɛfəniː/ Περσεφόνη) (Note: Classical pronunciation: /grc/.) is the daughter of Zeus and Demeter.
+She became the queen of the underworld after her abduction by her uncle Hades, the king of the underworld, who later took her into marriage.
+The myth of her abduction, her sojourn in the underworld, and her cyclical return to the surface represents her functions as the embodiment of spring and the personification of vegetation, especially grain crops, which disappear into the earth when sown, remain hidden for a period, sprout from the earth, and are harvested when fully grown.

 In Classical Greek art, Persephone is invariably portrayed robed, often carrying a sheaf of grain.
 She may appear as a mystical divinity with a sceptre and a little box, but she was mostly represented in the process of being carried off by Hades.

 Persephone, as a vegetation goddess, and her mother Demeter were the central figures of the Eleusinian Mysteries, which promised the initiated a happy afterlife.
 The origins of her cult are uncertain, but it was based on ancient agrarian cults of agricultural communities.
 In Athens, the mysteries celebrated in the month of Anthesterion were dedicated to her.
-The city of Epizephyrian Locris, in modern Calabria (southern Italy), was famous for its cult of Persephone, where she is a goddess of marriage and childbirth in this region.
+She is a goddess of marriage and childbirth in the region of the city of Epizephyrian Locris, in modern Calabria (southern Italy).

-Her name has numerous historical variants.
-These include Persephassa (Περσεφάσσα) and Persephatta (Περσεφάττα).
+In cult, she was often referred to as Kore (Κόρη) or Cora.
+The name "Persephone" has multiple historical variants, including Persephassa (Περσεφάσσα) and Persophatta (Περσόφαττα).
 In Latin, her name is rendered Proserpina.
-She was identified by the Romans as the Italic goddess Libera, who was conflated with Proserpina.
+She was identified by the Romans as Libera, an Italic goddess who was conflated with Proserpina.
 Myths similar to Persephone's descent and return to earth also appear in the cults of male gods, including Attis, Adonis, and Osiris, and in Minoan Crete.